Bring history to life through storytelling.

 Secrets, twists, triumphs and tragedies; bring the stories of ancestors to life!
 Writing Family History is a fully online unit from the University of Tasmania.
 Join students around Australia for an introduction to writing non-fictional and fictional narratives based on real genealogical records.

-Study without tuition fees*: HECS Scholarships available for all domestic students.
-When studying Writing Family History you will not incur a tuition fee or debt for the unit.
+HECS Scholarships may be available for domestic students in 2017*.
 This unit is offered within the Diploma of Family History (R2H) or the Associate Degree in Arts (R2B) / Bachelor of General Studies courses, depending on whether you are a commencing or continuing student.

 Online: Writing Family History is part of a fully online suite of units to enable flexible study.